 It is that time of year once again.
-Time for our Editor Matt to gaze into the future and come up with the most anticipated games of 2020.
-Are you ready for the tough choices and the massive skill trees?
-Which 2020 RPGs are looking great?
+Time for our Editor Matt to gaze into the future and come up with the most anticipated games of 2021.
+As always he tries to restrict it to games that have a legitimate chance of being released this year and have been already announced.
+Now it is RPGs time to shine.

 Dad, Gamer, Writer, Husband all rolled into one big ball of random matter.